Click PLAY or watch a 1-minute introduction on YouTube.

 There are plenty of campgrounds to choose from in Assiniboine including Lake Magog and Og Lake in the core area of the Park, Porcupine Camp near Citadel Pass, Mitchell Meadows and Rock Lake near Ferro Pass, and Scoup Camp located along the Simpson River at its confluence with the North Simpson River.
 MAP (PDF)

 It’s easy to get to our recommended start at Sunshine Meadows.
 You can hike up, ride a bus or take a gondola.
 The big problem on this adventure is how to get out.

 If transportation is a problem, backtrack to to Sunshine and ride the bus back to Banff.
 Otherwise you’ll need to arrange transport from Mt Shark … or fly to Canmore by helicopter.

 - buy fuel & rent gear, if needed, at Mountain Equipment Co-op in Calgary.
-MEC is our favourite company in the world.
+MEC is our favourite gear store in the world.

-- you can hike in either direction.
+- you can hike either direction.
 We’ve done both.
 It’s easy to get into and out of Sunshine Meadows.
-You’ll need to arrange a vehicle to Mt Shark.
-Or Helicopter to or from Canmore on the main highway.
+It’s not easy to get to the Mt.
+Shark trailhead without your own vehicle.

 Our best source of information for decades has been Banff National Park rangers.